18520339/facebook-data-extraction/README.md

 👉 Check out my implementation with [Python](./graph-api/).

-You will query [Facebook Graph API](https://developers.facebook.com/docs/graph-api) using your own Token with **full permission** for fetching data.
+You need to query [Facebook Graph API](https://developers.facebook.com/docs/graph-api) using your own Token with **full permission** for fetching data.
 This is the **MOST EFFECTIVE** approach.

-> The knowledge and the way to get **Access Token** below are translated from these 2 Vietnamese blogs:
+> The description of and the method to get the **Access Token** below are translated from these 2 Vietnamese blogs:
 >
 > -   https://ahachat.com/help/blog/cach-lay-token-facebook
 > -   https://alotoi.com/get-token-full-quyen

-**I. What is Facebook Token?**
+**I. What is a Facebook Token?**

 A Facebook **Access Token** is a randomly generated code that contains data linked to a Facebook account.
 It contains the permissions to perform an action on the library (API) provided by Facebook.
 Each Facebook account will have different **Access Tokens**, and there can be ≥ 1 Tokens on the same account.

 Depending on the limitations of each Token's permissions, which are generated for use with corresponding features, either many or few, they can be used for various purposes, but the main goal is to automate all manual operations.
 Some common applications include:

-- Increasing likes, subscriptions on Facebook.
+- Increasing likes and subscriptions on Facebook.
-- Automatically posting on Facebook.
+- Automatizing posting on Facebook.
-- Automatically commenting and sharing posts.
+- Automatizing commenting and sharing posts.
-- Automatically interacting in groups and Pages.
+- Automatizing interactions in groups and Pages.
 - ...

-There are 2 types of Facebook Tokens: **App-based Token** and **Personal Account-based Token**.
-The Facebook **Token by App** is the safest one, as it will have a limited lifetime and only has some basic permissions to interact with `Pages` and `Groups`.
+There are 2 types of Facebook Tokens: an **App-based Token** and a **Personal Account-based Token**.
+The Facebook **Token by App** is the safest one, as it has a limited lifetime and only has some basic permissions to interact with `Pages` and `Groups`.
 Our main focus will on the Facebook **Personal Account-based Token**.

 **II.
 Personal Account-based Access Token**